lambda-dom/weidu_library/weidu_library/docs/libraries/items.md

 # C. Item functions.

+note(s):
+* all functions in these sections are patch functions.

 ## C. 1.
 Main header.

 Basic read functions that return the values of fields that should not be read directly.